atomicbird/atomictools/README.md

 # Atomic Tools

-A collection of useful Objective-C code.
+A collection of useful Objective-C code and other items of use to iOS and Mac OS X developers.
 Most of this has been blogged about at [Cocoa is my Girlfriend](http://www.cimgf.com/).

 * `NSObject+setValuesForKeysWithJSONDictionary.h`: Safer alternative to `setValuesForKeysWithDictionary:` for use when importing JSON.
 Works with any object with declared properties corresponding to JSON dictionary keys.
 Detailed discussion is at [CIMGF](http://www.cimgf.com/2012/01/11/handling-incoming-json-redux/).